 The Judge May Make a Ruling on Child Custody Matters

 If a couple has children, a judge may have to make a ruling as to who gets the child and when.
-His or her ruling will be decided partially on state law and partially on what is in the best interest of the child.
+His or her ruling will be decided partially on state law and partially on what is in the interest of the child.
 Therefore, if both parents are fit to raise the child and be in his or her life, they will both get parental rights.

 Once a judge has made a decision and enters it into the public record, that ruling is final.
 If one or either parties deviate from that order, it could result in negative consequences such as spending time in jail or losing parental rights.
-Therefore, it may be best for parents to make child custody decisions on their own as it may allow for greater flexibility.
+Therefore, it may be for parents to make child custody decisions on their own as it may allow for greater flexibility.

 Judges Can Make Rulings on Child Support

 Parents are generally obligated to provide support to their children even when they are not married to the child’s other parent.
 Often, a judge will determine how much support will be paid.
 The amount of support is based on each parent’s income, if the child has any special needs and if a parent is already paying support to other children.
 Parents can expect to pay support until the child is at least 18, but it is possible to pay support until age 21 or forever if the child is disabled.